CrystallizeAPI/boilerplates/README.md

 ```

 This will walk you through the steps of specifying your tenant, choosing the
-template (Next.js + React) and adding additional features such as ZEIT Now.
+template (Gatsby.js + React) and adding additional features such as Netlify.

 Once your project has been created, you can simply navigate into your project's
 directory and run the following to start up your development server: